 A year later, by the end of 1966, blues-rock trio Cream had arrived.
-With Eric Clapton on guitar, Jack Bruce on bass, and Ginger Baker drumming, it was three of London’s hottest players.
-And they too had Marshall stacks.
-First there was one for bass and one for guitar.
+With Eric Clapton on guitar, Jack Bruce on bass, and Ginger Baker drumming this was three of London’s hottest players.
+Th ey too had Marshall stacks.
+T here was one for bass and one for guitar.
 Then there were two for bass, so there had to be two for guitar.
 Drummer Baker, whose double bass kit was – as with Keith Moon’s – inspired by seeing jazzer Sam Woodyard of the Count Basie Band at a London gig – was furious about the volume, claiming it was deafening and forcing him to bash his drums, not play them.

 Embed from Getty Images

 By now, the late 60s, with bands playing outdoor concerts and bigger venues, microphones were being used to make those amps even louder.
 Drums too, as mics, typically two or three, started to show up around kits.
 One for the bass drum, an overhead and maybe one on the snare.
-Everything was now louder than loud, with some drummers following the likes of Carmine Appice, the archetype of heavy rock drumming, and going with bigger drum sizes (Led Zeppelin’s John Bonham’s played a kit based on Carmine’s).
+Everything was now louder than loud, with some drummers following the likes of Carmine Appice, the archetype of heavy rock drumming, and going with bigger drums (Led Zeppelin’s John Bonham’s played a kit based on Carmine’s) and cymbals.
 Others removed the bottom heads of their toms and stuck a mic inside, something started by session ace Hal Blaine but popularized by Appice.
 Same with the bass drum –stuff a pillow in it to make the sound punchier and add a mic to make it louder.
-With Beck, Bogert & Appice, Carmine had two massive monitors,one on each side of his kit – a Fender Dual Showman, and a Marshall stack with him stuck in between.
-Crazy loud!
+With Beck, Bogert & Appice, Carmine had two massive monitors,one on each side of his kit – a Fender Dual Showman stack and a Marshall stack with him stuck in between.
+Crazy loud.

 By the mid 1970s, with bands playing much bigger venues – 20,000 to 80,000 capacity arenas and stadiums had entered the picture – high-powered sound systems took over from big amps in terms of music projection.
 But the big amps and big drums stayed, even in small clubs – t hey’d become a token of coolness.
 Single- and double-headed power toms, bigger and longer bass drums, deeper snares, thicker heads with power dots or EQ rings, and larger and heavier cymbals on heavy-duty hardware were the things to have.
 Sticks got bigger and heavier too, with some being made of virtually indestructible fiberglass or carbon fiber.
 There were also carbon fiber drums.And harder, non-porous synthetic shells including phenolic and fiberglass, which sounded bright, cutting … and loud.
-At least one company devised a metal liner for its bass drum as a means of increasing volume, though later settled on high-gloss urethane paint for the same purpose.
-Other companies created metal drums of stainless steel.
-Volume had become the currency of rock ‘n’ roll.
+Hayman tried a metal liner for its bass drum as a means of increasing volume, though later settled on high-gloss urethane paint for the same purpose.
+Other companies including Asba and Ludwig created metal drums of stainless steel.
+Carl Palmer of prog trio Emerson Lake & Palmer played a stainless steel kit that included gongs and even a church bell that weighed in at a reported two-and-a-half tons.
+V olume had become the currency of rock ‘n’ roll.
 Indeed, Loud had become big business .Embed from Getty Images

 Volume ran rampant and unchecked for about forty years, until around 2005, when, inspired by 1950s amplifiers, some guitarists started to downsize their wattage and develop their tone.
-Instead of 50- or 100-watts, they went with 20- or 30-watts, often with the ability to switch down to 15, 10, 5, even 1 watt.
+Instead of 50- or 100-watt amps, they went with 20 or 30 watts, often with the ability to switch down to 15, 10, 5, even 1 watt.
 The ‘lunchbox’ amps, tiny terrors that fit on a dinner plate, gave visual meaning to the reality that the game had shifted from the power rating of the amp to the tonal quality of the sound it projected.
 It was no longer about being loud, it was now about having tone.
 A less powerful amp enabled more dynamic playing within a tighter volume range: there was no need to turn it up to eleven.Spinal Tap loudness and amp stacks like Stonehenge had met their match.

 In the drum world, because audio techs and recording engineers had trouble dealing with so much sound, some drummers had tried various accessories and techniques to reduce their volume without actually having to hold back on their playing.
 Rubber mutes, pads and gaffer tape deadened the response but killed the resonance and tone in the process, leaving only the sound of a wooden stick hitting a plastic head.
-Thwack, thud, thing.
+Thwack, thud, thunk.
 Ouch!

 * * *

 Like guitarists, drummers are now recognizing the benefits of less volume and more tone.
 I long ago developed my own concept of volume control by combining smaller, brighter sounding drums with small, darker sounding cymbals, so I could play softly and get crisp articulation, or bash away and only be as loud as those small sizes let me be.
 But not everyone wants to play an 8 “top tom, 12” snare, and 10 “hats; they are more about dynamic limitation.

 Stefan also noted that, “In addition to drum design, suspension mounts ensure the shells resonate freely, to produce a warm and round tone that blends into the music happening around it.
 Tune higher for brighter, more cutting responses, or lower for deeper, darker and more funky and soulful sounds. ” The vibrancy of the shells – the catalog says Maple for brighter tone, Walnut for darker responses and a tighter volume range – means that anywhere dynamics, tone and musicality matter, Adoro Worship Series drums deliver the acoustic sound of a well-balanced, amplified kit with perfect volume control.
-Intriguing, isn’t it?
+Volume-reduced drums.
+Intriguing, right?

 How well do they do this?
 The catalog notes that readers of Germany’s Drumheads magazine voted the Worship Series Dream Drum Set of the Year .
 In America, where Adoro is known mainly by tone aficionados, music instrument retailers nominated it for the MMR Magazine Dealers Choice Award .
-(The firm’s City Lights drums has also won Dream Drum Set of the Year. ) Like perfectionist auto makers Maserati and Porsche, Adoro’s design-driven strategy puts their drums in a class all their own.
+(The firm’s City Lights drums has also won Dream Drum Set of the Year awards. ) Like perfectionist auto makers Maserati and Porsche, Adoro’s design-driven strategy puts their drums in a class all their own.

 So, in a world where excessive drum volume long ago became a serious challenge, there is finally an answer that doesn’t mute your dynamics, kill your tone or take the fun out of playing.
-With Stefan Korth’s design, Adoro Worship Series drums let you play as you normally do, sound great, yet never be too damned loud.
+With Stefan Korth’s volume reduction design, Adoro Worship Series drums let you play as you normally do, sound great, yet never be too damned loud.
 Beat that!